maxlanceund/equal-system/hypotheses/perceiver-warning-model_en.md

 **Based on**: Perceiver Hypothesis (Hypothesis 002)
 **Status**: Testable Mathematical Model
-**Purpose**: Describes the structural process by which perceiver signals are filtered, rejected, and post-hoc confirmed by systems
+**Purpose**: Describes the structural process by which perceiver signals are filtered, rejected, and post-event confirmed by systems

 ## 1. Positioning of the Model

 This model is derived from the Perceiver Hypothesis.
-Its aim is to translate the structural phenomenon of "the perceiver being rejected by the system" into an operational, testable mathematical form.
-It does not predict when specific events will occur, but rather describes the system's behavioral patterns when processing incompatible signals.
+Its aim is to translate the structural phenomenon of "perceiver rejection by the system" into an operable, testable mathematical form.
+It does not predict the timing of specific events, but describes the system's behavioral pattern when processing incompatible signals.

 This model is falsifiable.
 If it is shown to be invalid, the Perceiver Hypothesis itself would require revision.